 Other communities are putting far more funds into bike routes and seeing the benefits.
 Over the past two years, Anne Arundel has spent an average of $10.14 of county funds per person on biking each year.
 Montgomery County has spent $26.69 per person.
 Howard County has spent $3.20 per person.

 Voice your support.

-We need $3 million for the Bikeway in next year’s budget to get us rolling.
-Join 1,500+ people, and tell the County Executive and County Council to increase funding for the Bikeway now.
+We need $3 million for the Bikeway in next year’s budget to make it a reality.
+Join 2,000 people, and tell the County Executive and County Council to increase funding for the Bikeway now.